sulu/sulu/UPGRADE.md

 Instead of `sulu:webspaces:init` or `sulu:phpcr:init` use `sulu:document:initialize`.

+### Removed SuluResourceBundle

+The `SuluResourceBundle` was removed from the source code as it is not used by Sulu anymore.

 ### Rename system column of se_roles table to securitySystem for MySQL 8 compatibility

 The `system` column of the `se_roles` table was renamed to `securitySystem` to make Sulu compatible with MySQL 8.0.